Table of Contents

 When viewing the Spreadsheet output, the lat_0, lat_1, etc columns show the number of packets received in the last 30 seconds that fall into the buckets.

 As of release 5.1.2 and later, a Layer-3 Cross Connect can be scripted via the LANforge GUI so that the user can setup a single connection to run at different rates and payload sizes for various durations.
+Release 5.2.7 includes improvements that allows iterating through Attenuations too (provided the user has a LANforge Attenuator) and running scripts on Connection Groups.

 The Add/Modify Script window is divided into two panels.
 The top panel identifies the endpoint and defines the script type and scripting options.
 The bottom panel describes the script configuration.